sishenyuan/NDNC-Net/README.md

 ## Prepare the Dataset

-Dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1H5xdALyERpqmABYI6VVqiCFCwWWD_ndI).
+The dataset can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1H5xdALyERpqmABYI6VVqiCFCwWWD_ndI).
 You need to rename the folder to `images`(by default) and place it in the root directory.

 To create the dynamics curves, run the following command: